bitwalker/litcheck/README.md

 functionality of both while keeping them largely compatible with the exiting tools via symlinks, if you so require.

+> [!WARNING]
+> This is a work-in-progress/experiment, it doesn't necessarily support
+> the full lit/FileCheck feature set with the exact semantics of LLVM lit/FileCheck.

+> [!NOTE]
+> This project is a playground for experimenting with various abstractions
+> in the face of zero-copy (or minimal copy) processing of input.
+As a result, the code
+> (namely in the FileCheck impl) has some duplication and some oddities in its structure
+> that will be eventually factored out as I make changes.
+Don't look at the code as a
+> model architecture for this kind of tooling, at least at this point in time.

 ## Rationale

 Why?